YASHANAND23IITKGP/LIME_IMAGE_PROCESSING/README.md

 # LIME: Low-Light Image Enhancement via Illumination Map Estimation

 This is a MATLAB implementation of the paper, "LIME: Low-Light Image Enhancement via Illumination Map Estimation".
-It was done as a course Capstone project for Digital Image Processing (EE60062), under the guidance of Prof. Debdoot Sheet.
+It has been done as a course Capstone project for Digital Image Processing (EE60062), under the guidance of Prof. Debdoot Sheet.

 * The project report can be found [here](https://drive.google.com/file/d/1RZk386iDRkE_KJBXhzf-fqDofLo6PBYf/view?usp=drive_link).
 * The IEEE reference paper can be found [here](https://ieeexplore.ieee.org/document/7782813)